GTkernel/iotcomms/README.md

 # iotcomms
-Benchmarking for emerging IoT application​ Benchmarks and Metrics​  JUMP TASK 2775.005 ​ ​
+Benchmarking for emerging IoT application​ Benchmarks and Metrics​